Rate: $420 (tax not included); Group of 6-12: $378.00

 The trip ends at the “Big Eddy” take-out, just upstream of the furthest upstream reach of another impoundment, Abiquiu Lake.
 Forest Road 151 returns you to US 84, in the vicinity of the scenic Echo Amphitheater and the Ghost Ranch Conference Center, both north of the town of Abiquiu.

 The portion of the river downstream from the Christ in the Desert Monastery can also be done as a full-day trip, the Rio Chama 1-Day.
 A minimum of 4 is required for this trip.
 Please call to reserve, or make further inquiries.

 We meet at Bode's General Store, on Hwy 84, in Abiquiu (you can't miss it) at 9 AM of Day 1 (Friday) and return you there in mid-afternoon of Day 3 (Sunday).
 Don't leave valuables in your car.
-It's better to take them with you on the river (wallet, car keys, 00 bills etc.) Driving time to Abiquiu ifrom Santa Fe is about an hour, from Taos about an hour and a quarter.
-We will provide you with a list of what to bring prior to the trip
+It's better to take them with you on the river (wallet, car keys, cash etc.) Driving time to Abiquiu from Santa Fe is about an hour, from Taos about an hour and a quarter.
+We will provide you with a list of what to bring prior to the trip.